OracleOfDelphii/snake-and-ladder/README.md

 It uses an implemention of BFS algorithm to find shortest path from player P to last cell(I wrote an implemention of djikstra algorithm for fun too).You can take average of distances as a factor of game difficulty(for simplicity).

-Colorful with graphical table and simple animations thanks to ANSI escape sequences(some enviornments may or may not support all of them).
+Colorful with simple animations thanks to ANSI escape sequences(some enviornments may or may not support all of them).

 playing sound and music with SDL library.
 # libraries/frameworks used: